 There are also many interesting day trips within two hours of Quito—the Indigenous market of Otavalo is a haven for shoppers, and the cloud forest town of Mindo is excellent for bird-watching and ziplining.
 If you're seeking an adrenaline fix in the mountains, you can enjoy a Multi-Adventure in the Ecuadorian Highlands, including horse-riding, trekking, and climbing.

-If this is not your first time in Ecuador and you’ve already seen the areas close to Quito, then fly to the coastal city of Guayaquil to explore Ecuador’s biggest city and then head to the nearby beaches at Playas, Salinas or Montañita.
-Alternatively, fly to the northern city of Esmeraldas and stay at nearby resorts on the most beautiful stretches of the coast – Atacames, Same or Mompiche.
+If this is not your first time in Ecuador and you’ve already seen the areas close to Quito, then fly to the coastal city of Guayaquil to explore Ecuador’s biggest city and head to the nearby beaches at Playas, Salinas, or Montañita.
+Alternatively, fly to the northern city of Esmeraldas and stay at nearby resorts on the most beautiful stretches of the coast—Atacames, Same, or Mompiche.

 Ecuador in 5-7 days

-One week in Ecuador allows you to throughly cover one region, or scratch the surface of two areas.
-If you’re coming to Ecuador specifically to see the Galapagos Islands or the Amazon jungle then you can spend 4-7 days in either.
+One week in Ecuador allows you to thoroughly cover one region or scratch the surface of two areas.
+If you're coming to Ecuador specifically to see the Galápagos Islands or the Amazon jungle, you can spend 4-7 days in either.

 Combine a day of sightseeing in Quito with a trip to the Galápagos.
 Fly from Quito via Guayaquil to Santa Cruz island and choose from a cruise or land-based itinerary to see the geological and wildlife highlights of one of the world's top destinations for nature lovers.

-If you’re more interested in the jungle, then fly from Quito to the gateway town of Coca and journey deep into the primary jungle to experience canoe rides, treks and views from canopy towers on the edge of Yasuni National Park.
+If you're more interested in the jungle, fly from Quito to the gateway town of Coca and journey deep into the primary jungle to experience canoe rides, treks, and views from canopy towers on the edge of Yasuni National Park.
 An example of an exciting 7-day itinerary is this Best of the Ecuadorian Amazon tour.

-If you want to see more of the highlands, then spend a week exploring the region near to Quito.
-In addition to Otavalo’s market and Mindo’s cloud forest to the north, head south through the Avenue of the Volcanoes.
-Explore the stunning scenery of Cotopaxi National Park and the shimmering waters of extinct volcanic Lake Quilotoa.
+If you want to see more of the highlands, then spend a week exploring the region near Quito.
+In addition to Otavalo's market and Mindo's cloud forest to the north, head south through the Avenue of the Volcanoes.
+Explore the stunning scenery of Cotopaxi National Park and the shimmering waters of the extinct volcanic Lake Quilotoa.
 Spend a day relaxing after your hikes in the thermal baths of Baños.